liyangLL/MMNS/README.md

 # RRES
-Real-time road emission system based on mobile monitoring and web visualization
+MMNS based on mobile monitoring and web visualization